kind2-mc/kind2/ocamlczmq/README.md

     ./autogen.sh
     ./build.sh

-will build ZeroMQ, CZMQ and the OCaml binding.
+will configure and build ZeroMQ, CZMQ and the OCaml binding.
 If you need to pass options to the configure script of any of ZeroMQ, CZMQ or ocamlczmq, add those to the `build.sh` call.

 CZMQ and ZeroMQ are included
 ================